 Throughout our beloved series, Patrick O’Brian makes many references to the apparent superiority of French ships and shipbuilding.
 Indeed, our own dear Surprise was originally French.
 O’Brian’s references are consistent with those of many historians, but they are by no means accepted as absolute fact.
-This excerpt was brought to my attention by a visitor (thanks Bernard!) and is a bit of a departure from what might normally be found on this site; it’s an editorial, an opinion piece, and the author is certainly trying to convince the reader to agree with his point of view.
+This excerpt was brought to my attention by a visitor (thanks Bernard!) and is a bit of a departure from what might normally be found on this site; it’s an editorial, an opinion piece, and the authors are certainly trying to convince the reader to agree with their point of view.
 I am offering it merely as something interesting and well worth reading, not to prove the truth of the matter.
-Please let me know if you agree with the author’s analysis!
+Please let me know if you agree with the authors’ analysis!

 British vs. French Shipbuilding

 The Baden Analysis